Hakon/reefpoints/_posts/2012-06-25-rails-4-sneak-peek-queueing.md

 The queue system in Rails 4.0 is a very simple solution, I'm looking forward to the release and the support for it to be added to many of the leading background job processing libraries.

+Keep in mind that as of this writing the master branch is still versioned as 'beta'.
+This API could change.